 Title: Comparison of electronic health records and electronic source data in clinical research trials: a retrospective review

-Authors:
+Authors

-Elena A. Christofides, MD, FACE, Ada Zhu, Amelia Tian, Olivia Dennis, and Nicole Mastacouris
+Elena A. Christofides, MD, FACE; Ada Zhu; Amelia Tian; Olivia Dennis; and Nicole Mastacouris

+Corresponding author: Elena A. Christofides. christofides@endocrinology-associates.com

 Abstract

 Accurate documentation of medications and medical history is a critical component in ensuring the integrity of subject data in clinical research trials.
-With a mandate to use electronic health records (EHR) in healthcare settings, there has been a parallel movement towards integrating EHR and electronic data capture (EDC) software in clinical trials to improve efficiency and accuracy of data entry.
+With a mandate to use electronic health records (EHR) in healthcare settings, there has been a parallel movement towards integrating EHR and electronic data capture (EDC) software in clinical trials to improve the efficiency and accuracy of data entry.
 However, there is increasing evidence that EHR data tend to be erroneous.
-The present study is a retrospective review comparing the medications and medical history documented in the EHR versus the EDC of subjects in active, ongoing clinical research studies to assess the validity of the assumption of the utility of using EHR data directly.
-Our results show significant data deviation from the EHR to the EDC, where 98% of all records were modified for clarity in some capacity.
+The present study is a retrospective review that compares the medications and medical history documented in the EHR against the EDC of subjects in active, ongoing clinical research studies to assess the validity of the assumption of the utility of using EHR data directly.
+Our results show significant data deviation from the EHR to the EDC, in which 98% of all records were modified for clarity in some capacity.
 Only 31.3% of all medication records were concordant, and only 45.7% of all medical problem records were concordant.
 This suggests that principal investigators play a crucial role in parsing out incomplete, inaccurate, and irrelevant information when transferring data from the EHR to the EDC.

 Introduction

-Electronic health records (EHRs), also known as electronic medical records (EMRs), have been established as a means for improving accessibility, availability, and legibility of patient history and information.2 Parallel to the increased use of EHRs in healthcare, there has been an increase in the use of electronic data capture (EDC) software for storing subject data collected in clinical trials.4 A shift towards EDC has been substantiated by the increased efficiency, improved data integrity, and decreased data collection costs.6, 7
+Electronic health records (EHRs), also known as electronic medical records (EMRs), have been established as a means of improving accessibility, availability, and legibility of patient history and information.1There has been an increase in the use of electronic data capture (EDC) software for storing subject data collected in clinical trials that is parallel to the increased use of EHRs in healthcare.2 A shift towards EDC has been substantiated by the increased efficiency, improved data integrity, and decreased data collection costs.3,4

-For many years, clinical trial sponsors have focused on the promise of EHR-to-EDC integration as a means of improving the quality and timeliness of data in the EDC system.
+For many years, clinical trial sponsors have focused on the promise of EHR-to-EDC integration as a means to improve the quality and timeliness of data in the EDC system.
 For example, TransCelerate’s eSource initiative promotes the acceleration of implementing EHR-to-EDC integrations in clinical research (CR) trials globally.5

-Despite the assurance that EHRs would improve the safety and quality of care, there is growing evidence to suggest that EHR-related errors result in data which is inaccurate, cluttered, redundant, and/or irrelevant1.
-This is unsurprising given that EHRs were originally developed by insurers to review payment strategies for billing purposes.
-Therefore, documentation of patient encounters focuses more on generating the correct billing codes based on the procedures performed and the amount of information entered than the accuracy of information not related to billing such as the medical history and medication history.12 However, crucial areas of data in the EHR are referenced when screening subjects into clinical research trials.
-These include common areas of inaccuracy in the EHR such as patients’ current medications and medical history.2 This data is often used to determine subject eligibility, or to stratify subjects into discrete cohorts for analysis.
-However, since there is no current regulatory system in place to monitor the safety and accuracy of the data, EHRs do not have true interoperability.1 As such, some observers believe that EHR systems at their current state cannot effectively and safely serve patient care.8,9
+Despite the assurance that EHRs would improve the safety and quality of care, there is growing evidence to suggest that EHR-related errors result in data that is inaccurate, cluttered, redundant, and/or irrelevant.6 This is unsurprising, given that EHRs were originally developed by insurers to review payment strategies for billing purposes.
+Documentation of patient encounters therefore focuses more on generating the correct billing codes based on the procedures performed and the amount of information entered than on the accuracy of information not related to billing, such as the medical history and medication history.7 However, crucial areas of data in the EHR are referenced when screening subjects into clinical research trials.
+These include common areas of inaccuracy in the EHR, such as patients’ current medications and medical history.1 These data are often used to determine subject eligibility, or to stratify subjects into discrete cohorts for analysis.
+However, since there is no current regulatory system in place to monitor the safety and accuracy of the data, EHRs do not have true interoperability.6 As such, some observers believe that EHR systems in their current state cannot effectively and safely serve patient care.8,9